nuxeo-sandbox/builder-maven-nuxeo/README.md

 jx install --default-admin-password=$YourPass  --namespace=$YourNamespace --no-tiller
 ```

-When jenkisx is updated you should get a message like:
+When jenkinsx is updated you should get a message like:

 ```
 Using local value overrides file /Users/mariana/.jx/myvalues.yaml